kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/iOS-Casting-Chromecast.md

 ### Media Remote Control

-The `KCastProvider` has a `KCastMediaRemoteControl` instance that controls the playback of the video being cast.
+The `KCastProvider` includes a `KCastMediaRemoteControl` instance that controls the playback of the video being cast.
 The `KCastMediaRemoteControlDelegate` will provide you with playback callbacks while casting.

 For example:
 ```
-// To play the memdia
+// To play the media
 [_castProvider.mediaRemoteControl play];

 // Delegate method, called when player is ready to play